benjaminfuchs/ambieye/docker/README.md

 This will make `/dev/gpiomem` accessible from within the container which can be started with:

 ```
-docker run -it -v nerdc_home:/var/nerdc_home --device /dev/snd --device /dev/gpiomem -t benjaminfuchs/rpi-nerd-alarmclock /bin/bash
+docker run -it -v nerda_home:/var/nerda_home --device /dev/snd --device /dev/gpiomem -t benjaminfuchs/rpi-nerd-alarmclock /bin/bash
 ```

 This will start an docker container that already has all set up for the nerd-alarmclock.
-The settings should be store in /var/nerdc_home.
-The command automatically creates a 'nerdc_home' docker volume, that will survive container stop/restart/deletion.
-The cointainer has a script called `start-nerdc.sh` to manually start the nerd-alarmclock.
+The settings should be store in /var/nerda_home.
+The command automatically creates a 'nerda_home' docker volume, that will survive container stop/restart/deletion.
+The cointainer has a script called `start-nerda.sh` to manually start the nerd-alarmclock.
 If you manually created your `settings.json` you can use following command to only start the container with the saved settings:

 ```
-docker run -v nerdc_home:/var/nerdc_home --device /dev/snd --device /dev/gpiomem -t benjaminfuchs/rpi-nerd-alarmclock
+docker run -v nerda_home:/var/nerda_home --device /dev/snd --device /dev/gpiomem -t benjaminfuchs/rpi-nerd-alarmclock
 ```

-Avoid using a bind mount from a folder on host into `/var/nerdc_home`, as this might result in file permission issue.
+Avoid using a bind mount from a folder on host into `/var/nerda_home`, as this might result in file permission issue.
 If you _really_ need to bind mount jenkins_home, ensure that directory on host is accessible by the jenkins user in container (jenkins user - uid 1000) or use `-u some_other_user` parameter with